Engoo Blog Conversation

 • What are some popular cherry blossom spots in your country/city?

 • Have cherry blossom parties ever gotten out of hand in your city?
-I hear that sometimes people can get rowdy.
+I hear that people can sometimes get rowdy.

 • I heard that it is cherry blossom season in Japan.
 Do people in your country also like seeing cherry blossoms?
 Do you or anyone you know visit Japan to see the blossoms?